305-MAC/UnitOneAssignment_MiguelCorrea/README.md

 * Propy is incorporated as "Propy Inc."
 * CEO and Founder, Natalia Karayaneva; Co-founder & VP of Business Development Denitza Tyufekchieva; CFO Maria Angelova.
 * Propy is an end-to-end real estate transaction management platform that facilitates real estate transactions online.
-The the idea for the company (or project) come about when Founder Natalia Karayaneva, after 15 years experience as a real estate professional, grew frustrated with tedious tasks that could be streamlined and with the amount of fraud in real estate transactions.
+The idea for the company (or project) come about when Founder Natalia Karayaneva, after 15 years experience as a real estate professional, grew frustrated with tedious tasks that could be streamlined and with the amount of fraud in real estate transactions.
 * Company had an Initial Coin Offer (ICO) in Aug.
 2017.
 Venture capitalist investor Tim Draper has also provided funding in the most recent round of fundraising for the organization.
 * Propy did raise $15, 077, 000 USD with their ICO.
 The exact amount raised from Tim Draper and the total amount of funding has not been made available by Propy.